aerobatic/website/content/blog/2017-04-04-form-submit-zapier-google-sheet.md

 ## See it in action

-Go ahead and make another test form submission and you should see it get added to the spreadsheet.
-Since Google docs auto-updated when changes are made by other users (or API calls in this case), you can even leave the sheet up and see new submissions appear in near real-time!
+Go ahead and submit another test form and you should see it get added to the spreadsheet.
+Since Google docs auto-update when changes are made by other users (or API calls in this case), you can even leave the sheet up and see new submissions appear in near real-time!

 Here's a screencast showing the [form-submit-demo](https://form-submit-demo.aerobatic.io) (which uses the same exact setup as we just walked through) in action: